AlbertVeli/puzzles/README.md

 Arla sells milk, cheese and other dairy products.
 Sometimes they put puzzles on the back of milk packets.
 Like [this one](https://www.arla.se/49f09c/globalassets/aktuellt/mjolkbaksidor/2018/april/matte-hacker-april-2018-arlakadabra.pdf).
 ![milk puzzle](arla.jpg)

 Note.
-The steghide pwd for the image above is *arlakadabra*.
+The steghide pw for the image above is *arlakadabra*.

 Goal: Figure out the 3-digit code.